-The Draft Action Plan was made available for public comment from March 24, 2011 through April 22, 2011.
+The Draft Action Plan was made available for public comment from March 22, 2012 through April 20, 2012.

-A public hearing regarding the Draft Action Plan was held on March 31, 2011.
-After a brief presentation outlining the planning process and the proposed distribution of funds, the public was invited to comment on the plan and ask any questions.
-Meeting minutes are found in the Appendix.
+A public hearing regarding the Draft Action Plan was held on March 29, 2012 and included a brief presentation outlining the planning process and the proposed distribution of funds.
+The public was invited to comment on the plan and ask any questions.
+Meeting minutes are included in the Appendix.

-Written comments received included one letter with the following:
+Written comments received included one letter from the North Shore Community Development Coalition with the following five points (Salem response in italics):